 If you don't have the confidence to pick your investments, you can let a fund manager do it for you.

-Every major broker has their version of a target retirement fund – which adjusts based on your target retirement date.
-The names may be different but the goal is the same.
+Every major broker has its version of a target retirement fund – which adjusts based on your target retirement date.
+The names may be different, but the goal is the same.
 Vanguard calls them Target Retirement Funds, Fidelity calls them Freedom Funds, Charles Schwab calls them Target Date Funds, etc.

 These options are also going to be slightly cheaper on fees and be easier to manage because these funds of funds are themselves just a single fund.
 For tax purposes, it's a single line item and not the underlying list.